 We regularly run and participate in events to share knowledge, help develop new insights and ideas, and shape practice across the health, social services and criminal justice systems.

-Information about some of our recent events is provided here.
+Information about some of our recent and upcoming events is provided here.

-If you would like more details on any of these recent events, please contact us.
+If you would like more details on any of these events, please contact us.

 Birth Companions hosted a session at the Blackpool Better Start Annual Conference ‘Rebuilding the future: putting babies and children first’.
 We explored the intersections between criminal justice and children’s social services during pregnancy and early motherhood, and were delighted to be joined by Becky Wray and Joanne Mulcahy from PACT to hear about their social work pilot in women’s prisons.
-You can watch the session here.
+You can watch our session, and other sessions from the day, here.